Graph Learning Under Partial Observability: Illustrative Examples

-In Fig.~\ref{fig:DAD}, we assume that all agents initially (i.e., at time zero) believe that the true hypothesis is $H_1$, while, in contrast, the data that they start observing are actually generated according to $H_0$.
-In the network topology on the leftmost panels, the agents that can be probed are highlighted by different colors, whereas the agents that are not accessible are displayed in gray.
-In the ten leftmost panels, we display the output of the distributed optimization problem (i.e., the direct inferential problem), namely, the signals $\bm{w}_k$, for $k\in\mathcal{S}$ that are collected by the graph learner in order to solve the dual learning problem.
-The color of the particular signal refers to the color of the corresponding agent in the graph topology.
+In Fig.~\ref{fig:DAD}, we consider a network engaged in solving a Gaussian shift-in-mean detection problem, where the data are i.i.d. unit-variance Gaussian random variables whose mean is equal to $-1$ under the null hypothesis $H_0$, and to $+1$ under the alternative hypothesis $H_1$.
+The step-size of the CTA diffusion algorithm is set equal to $\mu=0.1$, and a Metropolis rule is employed to build the combination matrix.
+We assume that all nodes initially (i.e., at time zero) believe that the true hypothesis is $H_1$, while, in contrast, the data that they start observing are actually generated according to $H_0$.
+In the network topologies on the two right panels, the nodes that can be probed are highlighted by different colors, whereas the nodes that are not accessible are displayed in gray.
+In the ten left panels, we display the output of the distributed detection problem (i.e., the direct learning problem), namely, the signals $\{\bm{y}_k(i)\}_{k\in\mathcal{S}}$ that are collected by the inferential engine in order to solve the graph learning problem (i.e., the dual learning problem).
+The color of the particular signal refers to the color of the corresponding node in the graph topology.

-First, we see that the distributed optimization algorithm is effective in accomplishing the detection task.
-In fact, after a relatively short transient all agents are able to fluctuate around a negative value, which will allow them to decide in favor of the correct hypothesis $H_0$.
+First, we see that the distributed detection algorithm is effective in accomplishing its task.
+In fact, after a relatively short transient all nodes' output signals fluctuate around the negative value $-\mathcal{D}_{01}$, which allows them to choose the correct hypothesis $H_0$ by using, e.g., a threshold equal to zero (horizontal dashed line in Fig.~\ref{fig:DAD}).

-Second, despite the apparent similarity between the signals at different agents, we see that there is significant information contained in these data streams about the agent interactions, i.e., about the network subgraph in $\mathcal{S}$.
-As a matter of fact, inverse graph learning is possible, as we can appreciate from the boxes on the right, which highlight the correct reconstruction of the subgraph of probed agents.
+Second, despite the apparent similarity between the signals at different nodes, we see that there is significant information contained in these data streams about the node interactions, i.e., about the network subgraph in $\mathcal{S}$.
+As a matter of fact, graph learning is possible, as we can appreciate from the boxes on the right, which highlight the correct reconstruction of the subgraph of probed nodes (in particular, in this example the Granger estimator is used).